Payal7890/ProjectinSTR/README.md

 # ProjectinSTR

-This project basically focuses on special theory of relativity.
+This project basically focuses on special theory of relativity!